ppldl/p_pl_dl/README.md

 #### Input TXT w/ URLs

 The URL text file should have URLs separated by a line break.
+The URLs may be for individual videos or entire playlists.

 Example: